Depressurizer/Depressurizer/readme.txt

 		To modify, delete or create new AutoCats, click the "Edit AutoCats..." item in the Profile menu.

-		There are currently five types of AutoCat:
+		There are currently six types of AutoCat:

 		Genre: This type autocategorizes games based on the genres it is assigned in the Steam store.
 It has several configuration options.